stefanprodan/swarmprom/README.md

 ### Configure alerting

-The Prometheus swarmprom image contains the following alert rules:
+The Prometheus swarmprom comes with the following alert rules:

 ***Swarm Node CPU Usage***